LapanWasTaken/About-Myself/README.md

 - 👋 Hi, I’m @LapanWasTaken
 - 👀 I’m interested when looking at you
-- 🍃 Quote : Learn how to be happy with what you have while you pursue all that you want.
+- 🍃 Quote : "Learn how to be happy with what you have while you pursue all that you want."
 - 📫 How to reach me ==> lapanwastaken@gmail.com
 <html>
   <head>